Water safety

 Having clean water in your home is vital to your health and wellbeing.
-Most water systems contain bacteria, including the bacteria that cause Legionnaires’ disease, a kind of pneumonia.
-It can affect anybody, but the risk to your health is extremely low.
-You will be more at risk if your immune system is low.
-This information is intended only as a general reference and not as a complete guide.
+Most water systems contain bacteria, including the bacteria that cause Legionnaires’ disease, a type of pneumonia.
+It can affect anybody, but the risk of contracting it is very low.
+You will be more at risk if you are older, smoke, have respiratory issues or have a weak immune system.

 There are a few simple steps you can take to keep your water supply clean and healthy.